 The Bresnahan-Halstead Center is committed to work for the advancement of knowledge and quality services for people with disabilities through research, professional development, partnership/technical assistance, and scholarships.
 As part of this mission, the Center is committed to assisting faculty in the School of Special Education at the University of Northern Colorado with research projects aligned with the mission in the form of student stipends.
 Funding is available to support research of School faculty as well as members of the Bresnahan-Halstead Advisory Board and could include support for a Graduate Research Assistant (GRA) for up to 8 hours of work per week.
+In addition, funding is available to doctoral students in the School to support their dissertation research project.

 Instructions for Applying